Medical Device Clinical Trials: Regulatory Pathways & Study Types Explained

 Medical Device Clinical Trials Regulatory Pathways & Study Types Explained (1)

 In both the US and the EU, medical devices may be required to undergo a clinical trial before they can be placed on the market.
-A clinical trial is a systematic assessment of the device’s safety and/or efficacy that uses human participants, and it’s a requirement for certain risk classes:
+A clinical trial is a systematic assessment of the device's safety and/or efficacy that uses human participants, and it's a requirement for certain risk classes.
+For some products, including in vitro diagnostics, device trials may also be used to evaluate device performance, clinical use, adverse events, and the evidence needed for regulatory review.

 • In the EU, all Class III and Class IIb implantable devices must undergo clinical investigations according to EU MDR.

-• In the US, all Class III devices are required by FDA to undergo clinical investigations as part of premarket approval (PMA).
+• In the US, all Class III devices are required by the Food and Drug Administration (FDA) to undergo clinical investigations as part of premarket approval (PMA).

 With that in mind, let's take a look at the different stages and designs of medical device clinical trials and the regulations surrounding them.

-NOTE: You may see clinical trials referred to as “clinical studies” or, more commonly in the medical device industry, “clinical investigations.”
+NOTE: You may see clinical trials referred to as "clinical studies" or, more commonly in the medical device industry, "clinical investigations."
+A medical device clinical investigation may also be described as a device trial, depending on the regulatory setting and audience.
 These terms are all synonymous and can be used interchangeably.

 BONUS RESOURCE: Click here to download our 15-in-1 clinical investigations content bundle to help you run studies and collect clinical data more efficiently.